 text.skipToContent text.skipToNavigation

-The Entertainer’s policies and practices reflect our commitment to act ethically and with integrity in all our business relationships, which includes identifying, implementing, and enforcing effective systems and controls to ensure that no slavery, human trafficking, or any other aspect of Modern Slavery, is taking place anywhere within our business or supply chain.
+The Entertainer’s policies and practices reflect our commitment to act ethically and with integrity in all our business relationships.
+This includes identifying, implementing, and enforcing effective systems and controls to ensure that no slavery and human trafficking, or any other aspect of Modern Slavery, is taking place anywhere within our business or supply chain.

 The Business

 The business is built upon strong values.
-The Group’s aim is to donate 10% of group trading profits, on average over time, to a range of charitable causes and it cares passionately about the well-being of its people.
+It donates 10% of trading profits to a range of charitable causes and cares passionately about the well-being of its people.

 The Entertainer has an active partnership with Slave-Free Alliance who we work collaboratively with on our approach to tackling Modern Slavery.
-This partnership supports Hope for Justice, a charity that works directly with victims and survivors of human trafficking all over the world and is focused on preventing modern slavery happening in the first place.
+This partnership supports Hope for Justice, a charity working to bring an end to modern slavery and human trafficking, and to protect the human rights of victims and survivors is fighting human trafficking and helping victims and survivors all around the world.

 Our Supply Chain